What Is Food Poisoning?

 What Are the Signs & Symptoms of Food Poisoning?

 How food poisoning shows up depends on the germ that caused it.
-Someone might start to feel sick within an hour or two of eating or drinking contaminated food or liquid.
+Sometimes a person will start to feel sick within an hour or two of eating or drinking contaminated food or liquid.
 Other times, symptoms may not appear for a number of weeks.
 In most cases, symptoms will clear up within 1 to 10 days.

 - nausea (feeling sick)